ATh0ft/ai-cloud-lab-shared-files/building-your-own-container-image.md

 ![Image of CLAAUDIA Logo](../assets/img/sylabs-create-token.png)

-Now go back to AI-LAB and enter the following command to verify your access token:
+Now go back to the terminal and enter the following command to verify your access token:

 ```
 srun singularity remote login